seydx/homebridge-xiaomi-alarmswitch/README.md

 ## Functionality of the morse code
 - You can give every switch a value for a **single click** and for a **double click**
-- The **long click** acts only for **confirmation/checking** (morse code) or setting the switch on (if no code is given)
+- The **long click** acts only for **confirmation and checking** of the morse code OR turning the switch/alarm on if the morseCode was not given or it was given wrong
-- **Example**: singleClick = 1 and doubleClick = 2 (see example-config above), this means that after entering the 1x "single click" and 2x "double click" (order does not matter) and then confirm it with a "long click", the switch/alarm will turn off, after entering a "long click" again, the switch/alarm will turn on.
+- **Example**: morseCode = [2,1,2] (see example-config above), this means that after entering the needed clicks in right order (in this example it is double click, single click, double click) and confirming it with a "long click", the switch/alarm will turn off, after entering a "long click" again, the switch/alarm will turn on.
+- **Morse code click types:** 1 = Single Click ; 2 = Double Click

 ## Types
 There are 3 types of accessories which can be assigned to the switches in the config.json.